jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ## How non-AJAX web application work

-Classic non-AJAX web applications are entirely based on the HTTP request-response cycle: in order to interact with them, the user must perform an action (click on a link, reload the page, etc.) to which the browser automatically responds by sending a request to a server, receiving back the entire HTML code with the updated data for the page in the response.
+Traditional non-AJAX web applications are entirely based on the HTTP request-response cycle: in order to interact with them, the user must perform an action (click on a link, reload the page, etc.) to which the browser automatically responds by sending a request to a server, expecting to receive the new HTML document with the updated data in the response body.
 Then, the browser parses the received HTML code and renders its content onto the page.
 For every asset in the page, the browser will also send requests to fetch them from their locations, until no more requests are needed, and the page is fully loaded.

 This approach has the main problem of having to reload the entire web page just to update a part of it, even a little interface component, which is not very efficient.
 And, as web applications became more complex, this was a big limiting factor.
 AJAX is the technique that allows us to work around this limitation.

 ## What is AJAX and how AJAX-based web applications work

-AJAX stands for Asynchronous JavaScript And XML, and it is one, if not the most, important defining characteristic of modern web applications.
+AJAX stands for Asynchronous JavaScript And XML, and it is one, if not the most, important defining aspect of modern web applications.
 It refers to the set of features that lets the browser make HTTP requests to fetch data from a server _without having to reload the entire page_.
 For example, if we have a widget on a webpage that indicates the to-the-minute updated weather report, the JavaScript script is probably performing requests to a server at short intervals, without us noticing, to update just that little element on the page with the received, updated weather information.
 And all this is achieved without the hurdle of having to reload the main web page again and again!

 AJAX presents other useful perks: first, that it allows us to use all HTTP methods besides `GET` and `POST` (`PUT`, `DELETE`, etc.); second, that AJAX gives us the opportunity to fine tune the requests, allowing us to set the headers and data format (in HTML, JSON or XML formats) according to our needs.

 However, there is one issue we have to take into account.
-Because the browser can't make requests by itself, we have to write JavaScript code that handles the AJAX: on one side we have to write the code that initializes the asynchronous requests (typically with the help of event listeners), and, for the other, we also have to write code that handles the response, for example, by taking its body and updating the page accordingly (inserting HTML code), or even ignoring it.
+Because the browser can't make requests by itself, we have to write JavaScript code that handles the AJAX: on one side we have to write the code that initializes the asynchronous requests (typically with the help of event listeners), and, for the other, we also have to write code that handles the response, for example, by taking the received HTML code and updating some page component accordingly, or even ignoring it.

 Other common examples of AJAX in action are the 'autocomplete' functionality in text fields, in which each key press by the user is roughly equivalent to a _minirequest_ made by the JavaScript code; and also forms: if the user enters invalid information in the inputs, asynchronous requests can be made periodically to save the already valid data, while just updating the fields with invalid inputs with error messages, for example.

 ## Single-page web applications

 These applications are based on the idea of creating the entire DOM from fetched data in a serialized format using client-side code.
-The data is normally received in JSON format used to update the page and in client-server interactions, instead of injecting raw HTML code from the responses' body.
+The data is normally received in JSON format used to update the page and via client-server interactions, instead of injecting raw HTML code from the responses' body.

 ## The `XMLHttpRequest` object ('XHR')